uofu-adv-emb-25/Lab09_GroupD/README.md

 * Barrier cannot be up while trains are present.
     * Provides no visual queue and no physical barrier between objects and moving train.
     * ~(~arms_down ^ (nourthbound_present V southbound_present))
+    * Due to troubles with interpreting an exact definition of "train_present," we will be ommitting this invariant in the table.
+        * This is due to variations in definition for "train_present" and whether this will be true for "train_approaching" and "train_departing"
+* Train cannot depart while arms become raised.
+    * This implies that the train was present (actively crossing intersection) while the arms were raised.
+    * ~(~arms_down ^ (northbound_depart V southbound_depart))
 * Alarm cannot be off while train is approaching or present.
     * Must provide an audio queue for potentially very dangerous moving train.
     * ~(~alarm_on ^ (nourthbound_present V southbound_present))
 * Barrier cannot be down while there is no oncomming or departing train and no train present.
     * Disrupts traffic unneccessarily.
     * ~(barrier_down ^ ~((nourthbound_present V southbound_present)))
+* Arms down while alarm off
+    * The alarm should occur first and stop after
+    * ~(~alarm_on ^ ~arms_down)